Starbucks goes beyond coffee with first juice bar

 Starbucks' purchase of Evolution Fresh was in line with its strategy to sell a broader range of products through its own cafes, grocery stores and other retail outlets.

-Evolution Fresh bottled juices will be sold in Starbucks' company-owned stores this year, replacing Naked Juice products from PepsiCo Inc.
+Evolution Fresh bottled juices will be sold in Starbucks' company-owned stores this year, replacing Naked Juice products from PepsiCo Inc (PEP.N).

-Pepsi and Coca-Cola Co, owner of Odwalla, are big players in the $5 billion packaged juice category where Evolution Fresh competes.
+Pepsi and Coca-Cola Co (KO.N), owner of Odwalla, are big players in the $5 billion packaged juice category where Evolution Fresh competes.

 San Bernardino, California-based Evolution Fresh was started by the founder of Naked Juice.
 It uses a heat-free, high-pressure pasteurization process.
 The company says that process retains more of the nutrients in the juice, compared with the conventional heat pasteurization used by some rivals in the refrigerated juice category.